gagecates/connect-four/README.md

 To run this app locally:

 1. Clone the repo to your local machine.
-2. Navigate to the src directory
+2. Navigate to the app directory
 3. Install dependencies by entering
 ```
   npm i